Back to Resource Hub

 Once one robot “learns” the map of a facility and its assigned pick-up and drop-off locations, this knowledge can be transferred to other AMRs.
 Therefore, augmenting operations with additional robots is simple and fast and does not require physical infrastructure modification.

-Safety remains a top concern in warehousing and transportation.
-For example, according to the Bureau of Labor Statistics, more than 34,000 people are seriously injured annually in the U.S. due to accidents involving forklifts.
 While the AGVs of a decade ago were already safer than manual forklifts, AMRs bring safety to a new level.
-AMRs can sense their environment far better than AGVs, making them inherently safer.
-And because AMRs can handle a broader range of workflows, their safety benefits can be extended into more use cases than AGVs.
+AMRs can sense their environment far better than AGVs and because AMRs can handle a broader range of workflows, their safety benefits can be extended into more use cases than AGVs.

-Robot Collaboration and Interoperability
+Robot collaboration and interoperability

 Modern AMRs can be used in ways previous generations of AGVs could not.
 Today’s AMRs have acquired the ability to cooperate with other types of automation equipment.
 For example, an AMR forklift from Vecna Robotics can lift pallets to and from conveyors and wrappers.
 Such flexibility enhances the return on investment from AMRs by expanding the range of tasks they can accomplish.

-AMR: A Robot for All Seasons
+AMR: A robot for all seasons

 Consult our AGV vs. AMR guide for more information on the evolution of Automation Guided Vehicles and how they differ from modern AMRs.
 Or, contact Vecna Robotics today to speak with an experienced automation expert who can help you on your automation journey.